 Are block foundations good or bad?

-Concrete block foundations can be a good choice due to their strength, durability, and ease of installation.
+When constructed correctly, block foundations are strong and durable.
 However, they do have some downsides.
-Proper construction, extra waterproofing, and good drainage are crucial to prevent water intrusion and cracking.
+Proper construction, extra waterproofing, and good drainage are important for preventing water intrusion and cracking.

 How long do block foundations last?

 With proper installation and quality materials, concrete block foundations can last for 100 years or longer.
-Homeowners should inspect their block foundation annually for cracking or signs of water damage, reapply sealant periodically, maintain effective drainage around the foundation, and repair cracks promptly.
+Regular inspections and prompt repairs help extend their lifespan.

 What is a block foundation made of?